simfrisk/project-final-simon/README.md

 - Create and organize educational content
 - User role-based access control
 - Bulk operations
-- Search and filtering

 ## 🚧 What I'd do if I had more time

 Honestly, this project could go in so many directions!
 If I had more time, I'd love to add:

 - **Real-time collaboration** - WebSocket integration for live commenting
-- **Advanced analytics** - Track learning progress and insights
+- **More user settings** - Make the create user more controlled so that not anyone can be a user.
-- **Mobile app** - React Native or PWA
+- **Mobile app** - React Native
-- **AI features** - Automated feedback suggestions
-- **Better search** - Full-text search with filters
-- **Export features** - PDF reports and data export
-- **LMS integration** - Connect with Canvas, Moodle, etc.
-- **Performance optimization** - Lazy loading and code splitting

 ## 🤝 Want to contribute?

-I'd love to see what other students can add to this!
+I'd love to see what other developers can add to this!
 Here's how:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 👨‍💻 About me

-**Simon Frisk** - I'm a web development student who loves building things that actually solve real problems.
-This project represents months of learning, debugging, and iterating.
-You can find me on [GitHub](https://github.com/simonfrisk).

-## 🙏 Shoutouts

-- **React and TypeScript communities** - Your documentation and examples saved me countless times
-- **Styled Components team** - Made styling React components actually enjoyable
-- **MongoDB and Express.js** - Built a solid backend foundation
-- **All the open-source packages** - This project wouldn't exist without you

----

-**Built with ❤️, ☕, and probably too many late-night coding sessions**

-_This was my final project for my web development course.
-I learned so much building this, and I'm excited to see where I can take it next!_